WGBH-MLA/AAPB2/app/views/primary_source_sets/anti-apartheid-movement.md

 - How were Black South Africans oppressed?
 Why were they oppressed?
 - How did activists connect apartheid in South Africa to issues in the United States?
-- What were reactions to Reagan’s 1985 sanctions?
+- What were the reactions to Reagan’s 1985 sanctions?
 Why might the reactions have varied?
 - What were the strengths and limitations of the different strategies that activists used to try to bring about the end of apartheid?